temporalio/proposals/all-sdk/external-client-configuration.md

     * After discussion, it was decided future non-client use of this config (which may never occur) can be sub keys of this file instead of having a separate file or separate config for every separate use.
 And client is the common enough initial (and maybe only) use case to get the top-level without burdening users.
+* Unlike all other ways to provide settings, all file paths inside configuration files must be absolute or loading should fail, no relative paths
+  * 💭 Why?
+    * We don't want to make paths relative to the config file, because people load this config into a common structure and different meanings for different-sourced values (CLI vs env var vs config file vs programmatic) is confusing and can't be represented well
+    * We're replacing `env set` with `config set` and the former supports relative to the calling user, so it'd be confusing to change that

 ### Environment variables